-The bottom two plots in Figure \ref{fig:divconv} are plots of the variance of the area-averaged axial distribution of solute concentration from the current model ($\sigma_{x,\mathrm{curr}}^{*2}$), Brownian dynamics ($\sigma_{x,\mathrm{B}}^{*2}$), and the naive estimation ($\sigma_{x,\mathrm{naive}}^{*2}$).
+The bottom two plots in Figure \ref{fig:divconv} are plots of the axial variance of the area-averaged axial distribution of solute concentration from the current model ($\sigma_{x,\mathrm{curr}}^{*2}$) and Brownian dynamics ($\sigma_{x,\mathrm{B}}^{*2}$).
 These quantities are plotted as a function of the axial mean position of solute zone, $\overline{x}^*$.
-There is excellent agreement between the current model and the Brownian dynamics simulation for both the diverging and converging cases.
-The naive model captures the initial slope of the curves but quickly diverges from the other two solutions.
-The naive model grossly over-predicts and under-predicts the long-term dispersion of the solute.
-The failure of the naive model is interesting as previous dispersion studies (e.g. Bryden and Brenner\cite{Bryden1996}) have analyzed local dispersion rates of such channels but not the long-term development of the solute.
-Our study is the first to predict the complete spatial evolution pattern of variance, and it is very clear that estimates based on simple time integration of local dispersion coefficients are highly inaccurate.
+There is excellent agreement between the current model and the Brownian dynamics simulation for both the diverging and converging cases, demonstrating the ability of the current model to predict the spatial evolution pattern of axial variance.